 Moving out - key things to know:

 - Get your deposit back: It should be returned to you within 10 days of the tenancy ending.
 Expect any deductions for damage or non-payment of rent to be explained in writing by your landlord.
-If you have any issues, get in touch with the KCL Advice & Guidance team.
+If you have any issues, get in touch with the Money & Housing advice team.

 - Take pictures to show the state you left the property in and email them to the landlord on the day you leave.